wabbajack-tools/mod-lists/noise/readme.md

 If it asks you to associate Mod Organizer 2 with nxm links, click yes.

+***Note:*** If your MO2 window is white and doesn’t list all your mods, then MO2 is not set to Portable mode.
+Please set your Mod Organizer to portable mode.
+You can do so by clicking the "Change Game" button in the top left and then selecting portable mode when MO2 restarts.

 ### Launching The Game

 In Mod Organizer 2, select SKSE from the drop down menu next to the Run button and click Run.
 This is how you will launch Skyrim from now on.

 ## Configuring MCM

 After starting a new game, you will spawn in the LAL cell.
 You’ll find a key to the shelves on a table, with basic loadout necessities.
 When you’re ready, set up MCM settings and make a save before talking to the statue of Mara.
+Wait until the text in the top left is finished loading all of your mods, then press Esc and go to your MCM settings.

 ### Follower Framework